cometadata/arxiv-tex-extract/README.md

 ## Jetsam / OOM resilience

-Long batch runs on large corpora can hit process-wide SIGKILL from macOS jetsam or the Linux OOM-killer.
+Long batch runs on large corpora can hit process-wide SIGKILL from OOM errors.
 Without `--papers-per-shard`, a kill in the middle of a tar loses every paper in the in-flight tar's output (Parquet files only become readable once the footer is written at shard close).

 With `--papers-per-shard N`, two things change:

-1. **Shard rotation.** The writer closes and renames a shard every N papers (in addition to the existing `--max-shard-rows` / `--max-shard-bytes` triggers).
-Each completed shard is a standalone file with its own footer — readable immediately, independent of any later crash.
+1. The writer closes and renames a shard every N papers (in addition to the existing `--max-shard-rows` / `--max-shard-bytes` triggers).
+Each completed shard is a standalone file with its own footer, meaning its readable immediately, independent of any later crash.
-2. **Per-paper checkpointing.** When a shard closes successfully (`.tmp` → final rename), every paper ID it contained is appended to `checkpoint.log` and fsynced.
+2. When a shard closes successfully
+   (`.tmp` → final rename), every paper ID it contained is appended to `checkpoint.log` and fsynced.
 On rerun, those papers are skipped.